mkcoder/large-bookstore-app/repository/repository-component/README.md

+# this will be removed to the repository readme

 we will store all the repository in here and implement a common repository throughout note every class must implement a repository, and that repository must be in the pattern-component
 #example: